--A variety of compatibility patches, for example for DLC is available here: AOS Compatibility Patches
+-A variety of compatibility patches which were made for version 1.5 is available here: AOS Compatibility Patches

 - This mod is intended to be easy to use and requires the least possible hassle to install.
-It is compatible with the official expansions and all major mods that I know and use myself.
 No script extenders and special game versions are required.
 I tried to keep most things as simple and clean as possible.

 -Footprints, Wet and Cold, Deadly Dragons, WATER, Unofficial Skyrim Patch, Guard Dialog Overhaul, Monster Mod, mods that add new spells are all completely fine with AOS and I use them myself in fact.

 -Climates of Tamriel is now compatible with AOS via a new compatibility patch which you find under optional files in the files section.
 That does not necessarily include all addons for it but might work fine in most cases though.

 The Climates of Tamriel Sound addon is not compatible with AOS.
 The game won't break but the load order decides which mod takes priority in the regions in which both mods overlap.

 - As you could imagine this mod is not compatible with most other sound related mods.